-(1) In addition to the requirements of 6.2.1(2), the Operator/Applicant must provide a map that clearly describes the features associated with the mining plan and the components of the Reclamation Plan.
+- (1) In addition to the requirements of 6.2.1(2), the Operator/Applicant must provide a map that clearly describes the features associated with the mining plan and the components of the Reclamation Plan.
 Include one map for the mine plan and one map for the Reclamation Plan.
 The map(s) must be drawn to a scale no smaller than appropriate to clearly show all elements that are required to be delineated by the Act and these Rules; show a north arrow, note any section corners adjacent to the proposed operation, and indicate the date illustrated.
-At a minimum, maps must include the following information:

-(2) Mining Plan Map

-- (a) outline and label the permit boundaries, described in Exhibit A Legal Description; for all 110 and Non In Situ Leach Mining 110d Limited Impact Operations, the Office considers the area bounded by the permit boundary to be analogous to the affected area; - (b) label the names of owner(s) of record of the surface of the affected area and of the land within two hundred (200) feet of the affected area, identify the owner of the substance to be mined, and the type of structure and owners of record of any permanent or man-made structures within 200 feet of the affected area; - (c) outline and label all major surface features to be used in connection with the proposed operation such as: existing and proposed roads, pit boundary, topsoil stockpiles, overburden stockpiles, product stockpiles, waste rock fills, stream channels, buildings, processing plant, underground openings such as adits or ventilation facilities, ponds, impoundments, dewatering pumps, diversions, tail or waste disposal areas;

-- (d) indicate the direction that mineral extraction will proceed; - (e) note the location of any significant, valuable, and permanent man made structures within two hundred (200) feet of the affected area.
-A narrative description must be provided in Exhibit B Site Description; and - (f) outline and label existing disturbance within and/or adjacent to the permit boundary (e.g., previously mined areas, roads or excavations resulting from utility construction).
-Re-disturbance of previously disturbed areas, by the proposed mining operation, must be included in the permit area and addressed in Exhibit D -Reclamation Plan.

-112(1)(b) and (3) Reclamation Plan Map

-- (a) show the gradient of all reclaimed slopes (horizontal: vertical) sufficient to describe the post mine topography; - (b) indicate where vegetation will not be established and the general area(s) for shrub or tree planting; - (c) if ponds are a part of the Reclamation Plan, outline the final shore configuration of the ponds and shallow areas if the future land use is for wildlife; - (d) state the average thickness of replaced overburden by reclamation area or phase; and - (e) state the average thickness of replaced topsoil by reclamation area or phase.
+At a minimum, maps must include the following information: - (2) Mining Plan Map - (a) outline and label the permit boundaries, described in Exhibit A Legal Description; for all 110 and Non In Situ Leach Mining 110d Limited Impact Operations, the Office considers the area bounded by the permit boundary to be analogous to the affected area; - (b) label the names of owner(s) of record of the surface of the affected area and of the land within two hundred (200) feet of the affected area, identify the owner of the substance to be mined, and the type of structure and owners of record of any permanent or man-made structures within 200 feet of the affected area; - (c) outline and label all major surface features to be used in connection with the proposed operation such as: existing and proposed roads, pit boundary, topsoil stockpiles, overburden stockpiles, product stockpiles, waste rock fills, stream channels, buildings, processing plant, underground openings such as adits or ventilation facilities, ponds, impoundments, dewatering pumps, diversions, tail or waste disposal areas: - (d) indicate the direction that mineral extraction will proceed; - (e) note the location of any significant, valuable, and permanent man made structures within two hundred (200) feet of the affected area.
+A narrative description must be provided in Exhibit B - Site Description; and - (f) outline and label existing disturbance within and/or adjacent to the permit boundary (e.g., previously mined areas, roads or excavations resulting from utility construction).
+Re-disturbance of previously disturbed areas, by the proposed mining operation, must be included in the permit area and addressed in Exhibit D -Reclamation Plan. - (3) Reclamation Plan Map - show the gradient of all reclaimed slopes (horizontal: vertical) sufficient to describe the post mine topography; - (b) indicate where vegetation will not be established and the general area(s) for shrub or tree planting; - (c) if ponds are a part of the Reclamation Plan, outline the final shore configuration of the ponds and shallow areas if the future land use is for wildlife; - (d) state the average thickness of replaced overburden by reclamation area or phase; - (e) state the average thickness of replaced topsoil by reclamation area or phase.

-6.3.6 EXHIBIT F - List of Other Permits and Licenses Required and fill material (404) permits, permit to construct a dam, well permits, explosives permits, State Historic Preservation Office clearance, highway access permits, U.S. Forest Service permits, Bureau of Land Management permits, county zoning and land use permits, and city zoning and land use permits.
+6.3.6 EXHIBIT F - List of Other Permits and Licenses Required

+Provide a statement identifying which of the following permits, licenses and approvals which are held or will be sought in order to conduct the proposed mining and reclamation operations: effluent discharge permits, air quality emissions permits, radioactive source materials licenses, disposal of dredge and fill material (404) permits, permit to construct a dam, well permits, explosives permits, State Historic Preservation Office clearance, highway access permits, U.S. Forest Service permits, Bureau of Land Management permits, county zoning and land use permits, and city zoning and land use permits.